pt-main/frame/README.md

 ```
 This is much simpler and cleaner!

+Latest version will installed with framework to frame.frame_core.

 ### 🌐 Nets
 This concept is in its early stages.
+It will include modules for cryptography, internet security, and white/gray hacking tools for educational purposes.

+Currently, the concept is in development.
+Latest version will installed with framework to frame.nets_core.